Restoring Hair to the Goatee, Mustache, Beard, and Sideburns

-Facial hair transplant is a procedure which restores hair to areas where facial hair growth is thin or missing.
-While this procedure is most commonly performed on the goatee and mustache areas, it can also be performed on beards, sideburns and cheeks.
+Facial hair transplantation restores hair to the beard area where hair growth is thin or missing.
+It can be performed to restore the goatee and mustache, sideburns, cheek beards, and anywhere that hair is desired, even if hair has never grown in the area before.
 Facial hair transplants can also be used to conceal acne scars and other types of scars.

 Procedure & Recovery